gdraheim/docker-systemctl-replacement/README.md

     docker run --stop-timeout 100 --name running image docker-compose.yml: stop_grace_period: 100

-## not implemented
+## Some not implemented

 Only a limited number of commands are implemented.
-They should produce a similar output compared to System-D's systemctl as a number of tools are interpreting the output.
+They should produce a similar output compared to SystemD's systemctl as a number of tools are interpreting the output.

-Sadly the functionality of System-D's systemctl is badly documented so that much of the current implementation is done by trial and fixing the errors.
+Sadly the functionality of SystemD's systemctl is badly documented so that much of the current implementation is done by trial and fixing the errors.
 As most programmers tend to write very simple *.service files it works in a surprising number of cases however.
 But definitly not all.

 I take patches. ;)

+## The author

+Guido Draheim is working as a freelance consultant for multiple big companies in Germany (please ignore references in the Makefile relating them).
+This script is related to the current surge of DevOps topics which often use docker as a lightweight replacement for cloud containers or even virtual machines.
+It makes it easier to test deployments in the standard build pipelines of development teams.